A quick guide on how to install the good old Classic GNOME Flashback in the latest Ubuntu 20.04 LTS.

 Here is a quick look at GNOME Flashback (Metacity), before you install it. (instruction at the end).

 After installing the GNOME Flashback (Metacity), at the Ubuntu 20.04 login prompt, you can see the option of logging in to GNOME Flashback.
 Select it and provide your credentials and log in.

 When you first log in to GNOME Flashback Metacity, you would be greeted with a nice and clean interface with an old application menu categorized with items.

 At the top left, the application menu is available.
-System notifications, icons are available at the top right section of the top panel.
+System notifications and icons are available in the top right section of the top panel.

-The bottom panel is available with the options of available windows, workspace switchers.
+The bottom panel is available with the options of available windows, and workspace switchers.

-There are lots of utility applets available which you can add to the panel for quick access of the applications/functionalities.
+There are lots of utility applets available which you can add to the panel for quick access to the applications/functionalities.

-The panels also can be modified with options such as auto-hide, size modifications, background colors, etc. Pressing ALT+Right click on the panel opens up the context menu for properties dialog.
+The panels also can be modified with options such as auto-hide, size modifications, background colours, etc. Pressing ALT+Right click on the panel opens up the context menu for properties dialogue.